Drimys granadensis

 Drimys granadensis is a broadleaf evergreen tree of family Winteraceae. it is native to tropical montane forests from Peru to southern Mexico.

 Common names in Mexico include al-ca-puc, cashiquec, chachaca, chilillo, palo picante, palo de chile, yaga-bziga, and vaya-yiña.

 Description

 Drimys granadensis is an evergreen shrub or small tree, up to 12 meters tall, with large white flowers.

 Range and habitat

-Drimys granadensis ranges from Peru through Ecuador, Colombia, Venezuela, and Central America to southern Mexico.
+Drimys granadensis ranges from Peru through Ecuador, Colombia, Venezuela, and Central America to eastern and southern Mexico.
 It is typical of mature montane cloud forests of the Northern Andes, Central American Cordillera, and the mountains of southern Mexico.

 In southern Mexico it is found in cloud forests, and in riparian zones and well-watered ravines in humid oak forests and pine–oak forests, from 1,100 to 3,300 meters elevation.